 Every year, more bears were detected through NGS in Norway than the estimated population size.
-This is due to the detection of individuals with estimated activity centers located in Sweden.
-The average proportion of individuals detected is therefore over 100% and was likely between 126% to 155% in 2021 (Table A.7).
-In other words, the model estimated that between 31 and 54 individuals detected through NGS in Norway in 2021 had their activity center located in either Sweden, Finland or Russia, which corresponds to between 20% and 36% of the individuals detected in Norway that year
+This is due to the detection of individuals with estimated activity centers located in Sweden (see also explanation in Bischof et al. (2016)).
+The average proportion of individuals detected is therefore over 100% and was likely between 118% to 150% in 2022 (Table A.8).
+In other words, the model estimated that between 56 and 76 individuals detected through NGS in Norway in 2022 had their activity center located in either Sweden (29 to 43 individuals), Finland (13 to 24) or Russia (7 to 16), which corresponds to between 33% and 45% of the individuals detected in Norway that year.

-Baseline detection probability $(p_0)$ varied between jurisdictions and was always higher for males compared to females (Figure A.6).
-Detection probability decreased with the distance to the nearest road and strongly increased with the proxy for search effort derived from the observation data in Skandobs and Rovbase (Table A.6).
+Baseline detection probability $(p_0)$ varied between jurisdictions and was always higher for females compared to males (Figure A.6).
+Detection probability decreased with the distance to the nearest road and strongly increased with the proxy for search effort derived from the observation data in Skandobs and Rovbase (Table A.7).